 Let’s get things straight about you and me and him…”I didn’t ask you to come into my life!”

 Directed by Richard Wallace with a screenplay by Ben Maddow based on a story by John Patrick.
 Cinematography by Burnett Guffey (My Name is Julia Ross 1945, So Dark the Night 1946, The Sign of the Ram 1948, Knock on Any Door 1949, The Reckless Moment 1949, All the Kings Men 1949, In a Lonely Place 1950, From Here to Eternity 1953, Human Desire 1954, Private Hell 36 1954, The Harder they Fall 1956, The Strange One 1957, The Brother’s Rico 1957, Screaming Mimi 1958, Mr. Sardonicus 1961, Homicidal 1951, Birdman of Alcatraz 1962, Bonnie and Clyde 1967)

-Columbia trying to cash in on the success of Gilda the following year made Framed casting their average guy noir hero in the lead role this time opposite Janis Carter.
+Columbia trying to cash in on the success of Gilda the following year made Framed cast their average guy noir hero in the lead role this time opposite Janis Carter.
 She was discovered by Darryl Zanuck singing in a show on Broadway, he brought her to Hollywood.
-Her career took off in Columbia’s low rent noir Night Editor.
+Her career took off in Columbia’s low-rent noir Night Editor.
 Her alluring presence left an impression as a high society dame who sees a horrible murder and finds herself turned on, retelling that blueprint in Framed.
-Though initially cast in musicals, she found herself portraying alluring vixens, but by the fifties she grew weary of being type cast as a femme fatale.
+Though initially cast in musicals, she found herself portraying alluring vixens, but by the fifties, she grew weary of being typecast as a femme fatale.